Convergence of gradient descent for deep neural networks: A convergence criterion for gradient descent

 on $[0,\infty)$ with $\phi(0)=x_0$, and this flow stays in $B(x_0,r)$ for all time, and converges to some $x^*\in B(x_0,r)$ where $f(x^*)=0$.
 Moreover, for each $t\ge 0$, we have

 \end{thm} Our second result is the analogue of Theorem \ref{mainthm2} for gradient descent.
 It says that under the condition \eqref{mainassump}, gradient descent started at $x_0$, with a small enough step size, converges to a global minimum of $f$ in $B(x_0,r)$.
-Again, the existence of a global minimum in $B(x_0,r)$ is a part of the conclusion. \begin{thm} Let $f$, $x_0$, and $\alpha$ be as above.
-Assume that \eqref{mainassump} holds for some $r>0$, and let $\alpha := \alpha(x_0,r)$.
-Choose $\ep\in (0,1)$ such that
+Again, the existence of a global minimum in $B(x_0,r)$ is a part of the conclusion.
+This result is proved in \textsection\ref{thm1proof}. \begin{thm} Let $f$, $x_0$, and $\alpha$ be as above.
+Assume that~\eqref{mainassump} holds for some $r>0$, and let $\alpha := \alpha(x_0,r)$.
+Define

-which is possible since \eqref{mainassump} holds.
-Let $L_1$ be a uniform upper bound on the magnitudes of the first-order derivatives of $f$ in $B(x_0,r)$, and let $L_2$ be a uniform upper bound on the magnitudes of the second-order derivatives of $f$ in $B(x_0,2r)$.
-Choose any $\eta >0$ such that